The Prefab Messiahs’ are back with a vengeance.

 Much like the rest of The Prefab’s work, this record is beautifully timeless.
 It simultaneously feels like it belongs in the ‘60s, ‘80s and in the current age.
 With songs as strong as “Outtayerhands,” “Sometimes Sunnydaze” and the title track, I feel confidant that this album will continue to sound fresh 20 years into the future.

-In the meantime, you can check out their Bandcamp page here and you can watch the music video for the title cut below:
+and you can watch the music video for the title cut here:

 Be sure to keep also keep an eye out for live dates towards May of this year.